khalid-hussain/shaheen/chap7.md

 also accompanied him.
 The King of Granada, Abul Hassan, his Crown Prince, Abu Abdullah Mohammed and the King's brother Abdullah Al-Zeghel stood on the tower of the palace's gate witnessing his grand procession.
-The enthusiasm of the people was a reminder of the past when the mujahedeen of Andalus would return after glorious victories in the north.
+The enthusiasm of the people was a reminder of the past when the _mujāhidīn_ of Andalus would return after glorious victories in the north.

 People were showering flowers from rooftops.
 Badr bin Mughira was dressed in